“Lottery tickets are a surtax on desperation.”

 If I had the machinery, the manpower, and the capital, I could flood the market with lottery ticket purchases and guarantee myself a win.
 However, if two other people won, I’d still lose money, and I’d lose a lot of it.

-So, in this case, buying two tickets, or even more, doesn’t give me any more hedonic pleasure than buying one ticket.
+So, in this case, buying two tickets, or even more, doesn’t give me any more hedonic pleasure than buying one lottery ticket.
 I can only have so many dreams between now and the big drawing.

 Could I have spent the money more wisely.
 Probably.
 But, it’s OK.
-It’s in the budget, and it’s not going to wreck our financial lives if I buy one ticket every time there’s a positive EV opportunity in the lottery – an event that doesn’t even happen annually most of the time.
+It’s in the budget, and it’s not going to wreck our financial lives if I buy one lottery ticket every time there’s a positive EV opportunity in the ticket – an event that doesn’t even happen annually most of the time.

 Focus on the big wins, like budgeting, investing in yourself, and putting aside enough money for retirement.
 It’s OK to have the occasional splurge.
 It’s part of living.
 Just keep in check and keep it in reason.